ismetanin/XcodeCodeSnippets/README.md

 ### Requirements
 Xcode 7.3.1 or later.

-For installation you just need to copy the files from the "Snippets" folder and move them to `~/Library/Developer/Xcode/UserData/CodeSnippet`.
+For installation you just need to copy files from the "Snippets" folder and move it to `~/Library/Developer/Xcode/UserData/CodeSnippet`.

 ### List of snippets
 #### Comments